 Piscirickettsia salmonis has never been detected in Iceland.
 It is a notifiable disease, according to Act no. 25/1993.
 The bacteria has been a problem in Atlantic salmon farming in some areas in Norway and Chile.
-Some targeted samplings have been performed in the Icelandic broodfish farms since 2018 on a demand from a foreign research company that must make a clear claim about all infectious agents used in infectious disease research and vaccine development.
-See Table 11.
+Some targeted samplings have been performed in the Icelandic broodfish farms since 2018 on a demand from some few customers of eggs and a foreign research company that must make a clear claim about all infectious agents used in infectious disease research and vaccine development (See Table 12).

-\approx 20 samples tested by RT-qPCR.
+$\approx$ 70 samples tested by qPCR.